barryclark/jekyll-now/_posts/2023-06-27-Genetic-Algorithms-p1.md

 - Mutation Rate -> this a probability value that determines how often a value in the DNA will be randomly flipped to a different value
 - Elitism -> The practice of always including some number of individuals with the best f() value.
 This ensures that results will never get worse over time.

 There is room for endless play in how reproduction is carried out and some variations will perform much better than others.
-Taking another not from the real world, series of useful actions could be grouped together into "genes".
+Taking another note from the real world, series of useful actions could be grouped together into "genes".
 Depending on the structure of the problem, a useful series of actions can be helpful in reaching many different solutions.

 Once a base implementation has been formulated, there is often a need to greatly tune a number of parameters so that the model will converge to an acceptable solution.